adaltas/node-csv/README.md

 The parser receive a string and return an array inside a user-provided callback.
 This example is available with the command `node samples/callback.js`.

+See the full list of supported parsing options below.

 ```javascript
 var parse = require('csv-parse');